bede/kindel/README.md

-# Kindel: indel-aware consensus calling
+# Kindel: indel-aware consensus

 [![JOSS status](http://joss.theoj.org/papers/117efd1fc35bb2011311f73d3fa0b545/status.svg)](http://joss.theoj.org/papers/117efd1fc35bb2011311f73d3fa0b545)
 [![PyPI version](https://badge.fury.io/py/kindel.svg)](https://badge.fury.io/py/kindel)
 [![Build Status](https://travis-ci.org/bede/kindel.svg?branch=master)](https://travis-ci.org/bede/kindel)

-A consensus caller that generates majority consensus sequence(s) from just a BAM file, reconciling small  CIGAR-described indels to maximise read-to-reference concordance.
-Kindel also permits recovery of consensus sequence across highly divergent regions (such as  those encoding viral envelope proteins) where regions of reads cannot be aligned.
-With **`--realign`**, Kindel identifies regions of the reference that are clip-dominant (>depth\*0.5) and attempts to assemble a patched consensus using the unaligned sequence context.
-Existing consensus calling approaches are complicated and often involve a variant calling step.
-Developed for use with small virus genomes.
-An [elegant streaming approach](https://github.com/karel-brinda/ococo) was recently released but cannot reconcile indels.
-Update: [Pilon](https://github.com/broadinstitute/pilon) also now solves similar problems.
+Kindel reconciles substitutions and CIGAR-described indels to to produce a majority consensus from a SAM or BAM file.
+Kindel can optionally further recover consensus across unaligned regions (such as those frequently seen in RNA virus populations) using soft-clipped sequence information.
+With **`--realign`**, Kindel identifies regions of the reference that are clip-dominant (>depth\*0.5) and attempts to assemble a patched consensus using unaligned sequence context.
+Intended for use with small virus genomes and Illumina data, and tested against aligners BWA, Minimap2 and Segemehl.
+Developed after growing frustrated with dubious and overly complicated existing methods.
+I may improve performance for bacterial genomes in a future update.
+Update: [Pilon](https://github.com/broadinstitute/pilon) also now solves similar problems rather well. **If your BAM generates errors, please open an issue and I'll try to fix it.
+Please also cite the [JOSS article](http://joss.theoj.org/papers/117efd1fc35bb2011311f73d3fa0b545) if you find this useful.**

 ### Core functionality

 ![clip-dominant region](kindelflow.png)